mandrasch/ddev-addon-simple-vite/README.md

 ```
 <script type="module" src="https://<your-project.ddev.site>:5173/@vite/client"></script>
 ```

-With the correct configuration just run `ddev exec npm run dev` as usual (`ddev exec npm install` is needed beforehand of course.).

 Every PHP framework (or framework plugin) does this slightly different, some even need some custom adjustments / may not currently capable to do this out of the box.
 Check your browsers developer tools console / network tab for errors.